wp-plugins/sports-rankings-lists/readme.txt

 == Description ==

-The plugin allows authors to rank and list ANYTHING and display the table of rankings in posts or pages.
-Authors can create comments when they create rankings which are displayed below the rankings / list in the wordpress post or page.
+The plugin allows multiple authors to rank and list ANYTHING and display the table of rankings in posts or pages.
+Authors can create comments when they create rankings which are displayed below the rankings in the wordpress post or page.
 Created with sports teams and athlete list / rankings in mind, but can be used for anything you want to easily list or rank.
 We came up with this idea to help multiple authors list / rank players on our fantasy football website.
 We've seen people use this to rank the top sports teams and players for fantasy baseball and fantasy basketball too.

 = Key features: =